-When the class started, all my pupils were all all uneasy to the whiffing scent from emanating from Manuel – everybody were covering their noses due to the offensive body odor they are smelling.
+When the class started, all my pupils were all uneasy to the whiffing scent from emanating from Manuel – everybody as covering their noses due to the offensive body odor they are smelling.

-To solve the problem, I gave him a bath everyday in the comfort room that made my pupils so amazed to what i am doing to their new classmate personal hygiene.
+To solve the problem, I gave him a bath every day in the comfort room that made my pupils so amazed by what I am doing to their new classmate personal hygiene.

-I taught him physical hygiene that provided him a soap, clean clothes, tooth brush, toothpaste to make him neat.
+I taught him physical hygiene that provided him with a soap, clean clothes, a toothbrush, toothpaste to make him neat.
 I also asked him to change his clothes before the class starts to make him feel fresh and cool.

 Doing laundry on his clothes had almost made me her nanny.

-One day I heared my class were so noisy as I am approaching the room, only to find out that they are so pre-occupied with Manuel – a group of boys are giving bath to Manuel while the rest are watching the scene with glee.
+One day I heard my class was so noisy as I am approaching the room, only to find out that they are so pre-occupied with Manuel – a group of boys is giving a bath to Manuel while the rest are watching the scene with glee.

 His acute Otitis media was cured that school year.

-Seeing Manuel tidy and cured from his Otitis media I heard one time his classmates saying: Sana kami na lang si Manuel.
+Seeing Manuel tidy and cured of his Otitis media I heard one time his classmates saying: Sana kami na lang si Manuel.